lgo-perla.gif (5745 bytes)

 LANDSCAPING and RECREATIONAL COMMITTEE: The common area facilities on the Shores campus are managed by the Landscaping and Recreational Committee.
 Homeowners and Residents are encouraged to attend the regular monthly meetings of this committee.
 These are held in the Roeder Pavilion and are announced at least ten days before the date of the meeting by notices posted in all Towers.
 The agenda for these meetings as well as the minutes of the meetings are posted on the La Perla bulletin board.

-DOORPERSON: (Telephone 437-4303) Doorperson services are provided 24 hours per day.
+DOORPERSON: (Telephone 619 437-4303) Doorperson services are provided 24 hours per day.
 The emphasis of their service is security and greeting of all residents.
 Please respect inquires in assisting you.
 Also, in as much as they may provide direction to other Towers, pools, tennis courts, and general information about the area, do not hesitate to ask for assistance in these matters.

-OTHER REFERENCES: Homeowners are advised that the La Perla Tower, known as CSCA Building #7 is governed by its Articles of Incorporation, CC&R’s and Bylaws.
+OTHER REFERENCES: Homeowners are advised that the La Perla Tower , known as CSCA Building #7 is governed by its Articles of Incorporation, CC&R’s and Bylaws.
 Homeowners are encouraged to be in possession of these documents.
 In case of any conflict between these Rules and Regulations and those documents, the requirements of the most senior document will prevail.

 ACCESS to the CORONADO SHORES SITE: Access to the Coronado Shores site is governed by the Rules and Regulations of the Coronado Shores Landscaping and Recreational (L&R) Committee.
-The Homeowner, Resident and Tradesman are encouraged to obtain a copy of those Rules and Regulations from the L&R Office which is located down the stairs on the north side of the Las Palmas Tower.
+The Homeowner, Resident and Tradesman are encouraged to obtain a copy of those Rules and Regulations from the L&R Office which is located down the stairs on the north side of the Las Palmas Tower .
 Homeowners and Residents must advise the La Perla Doorperson when they are expecting visitors.
 The La Perla Doorperson, in turn, advises L&R Security at the entry kiosk to prepare a visitors vehicle pass; it is only necessary for the Homeowner or Resident to have the La Perla Doorperson advise L&R Security to admit that vehicle the first time that the individual is requesting permission to visit the unit.

 AUTHORIZED ENTRY to the BUILDING: Building security benefits all residents.
 To be effective, a good security system requires that all visitors be admitted to the building only upon authorization from the resident whom they are visiting.
 Residents must insist that visitors stop at the Doorperson’s desk to be announced before admission.
 The Manager or Doorperson should be informed immediately as to the presence of any unauthorized person in the building.
 It is the owner’s responsibility to inform the Manager and Doorperson who might enter their unit to perform maintenance or facility repair.

 PARKING: All vehicles must have a parking permit or sticker.
 Outside parking is limited to 72 hours and is limited to automobiles and light van/pick-up trucks owned by homeowners, guests, and tenants.
 Trucks and supplier/contractor vehicles are to be parked in the public parking area south of the building.
 The garage is intended to accommodate passenger vehicles and motorcycles only (no boats and/or trailers).
 The speed limit is 5 MPH in the garage and on ramps.
 Circulation is one way; please follow the arrows.
 Park only in the stall assigned to your unit.
 All parking stalls are privately owned, and vehicles illegally parked are subject to towing at owners expense.
-Parking stalls may not be used for storage of any kind.
-The association owns eleven parking spaces which are rented.
-Upon request, the Manager will provide details of the rental program.

 Homeowners and residents are not permitted to loan their key cards or “genies” to contractors or to give their contractors permission to use their parking spaces.